War of the Fifth Coalition

+Archduke Charles carried out major reforms to the Imperial Austrian Army, but the quality of it was diminished to some extent by the incompleteness of training and the Army's multinational nature.
+The French military relied on their talented emperor, veterans, whose numbers had dwindled over the course of recent wars, as well as the effective Napoleonic la maraude tactics.
+Napoleon, like the Austrians, had to cope with a multinational army, which included many foreign allies.
 On 10 April 1809, Austrian forces under Archduke Charles crossed the border of Bavaria, a French client state.
 The French response, under Louis-Alexandre Berthier, was disorganised but order was imposed with the arrival of Napoleon on 17 April.
 Napoleon led an advance to Landshut, hoping to cut off the Austrian line of retreat and sweep into their rear.
 Charles crossed the Danube at Regensburg, which allowed him to retreat eastwards, although he failed to reach the Austrian capital, Vienna, before the French.
 A French assault across the Danube was repulsed on 21–22 May at the Battle of Aspern-Essling but a repeat attack was successful in July.
-Napoleon won a major victory at the 5–6 July Battle of Wagram, which forced the Austrians to sign the Armistice of Znaim on 12 July.
-Austrian invasions of the Duchy of Warsaw and Saxony (where they fought alongside the Black Brunswickers) were repulsed and they were driven out of their territories in Italy.
+Napoleon won a close battle at the 5–6 July Battle of Wagram, but the Austrian’s stiff resistance throughout the campaign and withdrawal in good order frustrated France’s efforts to score a decisive victory.
+When the retreating Austrian army turned to face the French at the Battle of Znaim, negotiations mid-battle led to reaching an eponymous armistice on 12 July.
+Austria’s invasion of the Duchy of Warsaw was repulsed and they were driven out of their territories in Italy.
+They enjoyed more success in other theatres, seizing areas in Dalmatia and overrunning Saxony (where they fought alongside the Black Brunswickers), though news of the armistice reaching local commanders compelled them to halt their operations.
 British forces landed in Walcheren, in the French client state of Holland, but were unable to seize their objective of capturing Antwerp and later withdrew.